WingsDao/wings-light-bridge/README.md

 ```
 Take a look at `truffle-config.js`, which is example of how `truffle.js` should look like and configure it for your needs (configure network parameters).

+In `truffle.js` file there is a variable `rawPrivateKey` where you need to put your raw private key (without `0x` prefix).
+It will be used during deploy of contracts and for signing transactions.

+Set your web3 provider in `PROVIDER` variable.
+(optional) Set api access token if your web3 provider needs it `API_TOKEN`.

 ### 4. Start cli

-In `truffle.js` file there is a variable `const rawPrivateKey` where you need to put your raw private key (without `0x` prefix).
-It will be used during deploy of contracts and for signing transactions.

 ```
 node index